-Following discussions with famers, processors and industry experts, Tesco has just completed its first ever review of the Tesco Sustainable Dairy Group (TSDG) in order to adapt to the significant changes that have taken place in the dairy industry since the TSDG’s inception in 2007.
+Following discussions with farmers, processors and industry experts, Tesco has just completed its first ever review of the Tesco Sustainable Dairy Group (TSDG) in order to adapt to the significant changes that have taken place in the dairy industry since the TSDG’s inception in 2007.

 The TSDG was established in 2007, giving Tesco a direct milk supply from more than 600 dairy farmers across the UK, providing for the retailer’s liquid milk, cheddar and cream needs.